Rabosa616/BSselector/project/twitch1.md

 collaboration branch

 - useful for scoped continuous integration (share continously without disturbing the whole team)
-- isolation when sharing on a sub-team (feature)
+- isolation from/to outer world when sharing on a sub-team (feature)

 ---